-Welcome to the third installment of the BAS Fraud Panel with Informed’s Director of Auto Lending Strategy, Jessica Gonzalez, Kevin Faragher, Senior Director of Product and Strategy at Ally Financial and Michael Reynolds, Business Technology Senior Manager for Service Digitization at KeyBank.
+Welcome to the third installment of the BAS Fraud Panel.
+The Panel included Informed’s Director of Auto Lending Strategy, Jessica Gonzalez; Kevin Faragher, Senior Director of Product and Strategy at Ally Financial; and Michael Reynolds, Business Technology Senior Manager for Service Digitization at KeyBank.
 The panel was moderated by Whitney McDonald, Deputy Editor Of Bank Automation News.

 Picking up where we left off last time, we’ll dive back into the conversation.